HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## What you will learn (and some GIS basics)

-In this mapping assignment, you will gain familiarity with the following useful GIS competencies:
+In this mapping assignment, you will gain familiarity with the following useful GIS competencies.

+### What is GIS?

+What is GIS?
+It stands for **G**eographic **I**nformation **S**ystems.
+You can think of it as anything related to *where*.
+When we say "GIS data", we mean datasets which have some information baked in to tell us *where** something occurred.
+These datasets are created in special formats which can be used with special software designed to make maps.
+The datasets, the software, and the methods all fall under the umbrella of "GIS".

-### Common GIS data types.
+### Common GIS data types

 To make your own map someday, you'll need to be comfortable with the two main forms of GIS data: **vector** and **raster** data.